-NEO Long-Term Incentives Awarded in Fiscal 2020
+NEO Long-Term Incentives Awarded in Fiscal 2021

-In May 2019, the Compensation Committee approved an award of 10,953 RSUs, based on a value of \$1,050,000 (based in part on peer benchmarking) divided by the average of the closing prices of the Company's common stock on the ten trading days immediately prior to April 1, 2019, to Mr. Emerson.
-Based on the revised target annual equity range included in the May 2018 amendment to Ms. Goldstein's employment agreement, in May 2019, the Compensation Committee approved an award of 31,296 RSUs, based on a value of \$3,000,000 (based in part on peer benchmarking) divided by the average of the closing prices of the Company's common stock on the ten trading days immediately prior to April 1, 2019, to Ms. Goldstein.
-In each case, the incentive awards were granted in June 2019 and made in recognition of the achievement of their individual performance goals and targets during fiscal 2019 and a desire to incentivize continued strong performance.
+In May 2020, the Compensation Committee approved an award of 9,468 RSUs, based on a value of \$1,050,000 (based in part on peer benchmarking) divided by the average of the closing prices of the Company's common stock on the ten trading days immediately prior to April 1, 2020, to Mr. Emerson.
+In May 2020, the Compensation Committee approved an award of 27,052 RSUs, based on a value of \$3,000,000 (based in part on peer benchmarking) divided by the average of the closing prices of the Company's common stock on the ten trading days immediately prior to April 1, 2020, to Mr. Emerson.
+In May 2020, the Compensation Committee approved an award of 27,052 RSUs, based on a value of \$3,000,000 (based in part on peer benchmarking) divided by the average of the closing prices of the Company's common stock on the ten trading days immediately prior to April 1, 2020, to Ms. Goldstein.
+In each case, the incentive awards were granted in June 2020 and made in recognition of the achievement of their individual performance goals and targets during fiscal 2020 and a desire to incentivize continued strong performance.

-The Compensation Committee made the fiscal 2020 grants in the form of two grants of RSUs, rather than restricted stock, in order to preserve flexibility to settle the awards in stock, cash or a combination of stock and cash.
+The Compensation Committee made the fiscal 2021 grants in the form of two grants of RSUs, rather than restricted stock, in order to preserve flexibility to settle the awards in stock, cash or a combination of stock and cash.
 One grant, equal to 66.7% of the value at target, was a performance-based grant subject to satisfaction of TSR performance criteria during the vesting period (described in more detail below).
-A second grant, equal to 33.3% of the value at target, consisted of time-based RSUs and vests in three (3) equal annual installments commencing on June 1, 2020 based on continued service with the Company.
-The number of shares of common stock that may be issued upon vesting of the performance-based RSUs included in the award amounts stated above assumes the achievement of the target performance criteria established by the Compensation Committee; however, the actual number of such shares for Mr. Emerson may range from zero to a maximum of 14,610 (equal to 200% of target), with the number of shares at target performance equal to 7,305; and the actual number of such shares for Ms. Goldstein may range from zero to a maximum of 41,748 (equal to 200% of target), with the number of shares at target performance equal to 20,874.
+A second grant, equal to 33.3% of the value at target, consisted of time-based RSUs and vests in three equal annual installments commencing on June 1, 2021 based on continued service with the Company.
+The number of shares of common stock that may be issued upon vesting of the performance-based RSUs included in the award amounts stated above assumes the achievement of the target performance criteria established by the Compensation Committee; however, the actual number of shares for Mr. Emerson may range from zero to a maximum of 12,630 (equal to 200% of target), with the number of shares at target performance equal to 6,315; and the actual number of such shares for Ms. Goldstein may range from zero to a maximum of 36,086 (equal to 200% of target), with the number of shares at target performance equal to 18,043.

-The relative TSR metric is measured against the NASDAQ Composite Index over a period of two years (for grants made in fiscal 2020 this period is April 1, 2019 to March 31, 2021) to determine achievement of TSR goals.
+The relative TSR metric is measured against companies in the NASDAQ Composite Index over a period of two years (for grants made in fiscal 2021 this period is April 1, 2020 to March 31, 2022) to determine achievement of TSR goals.
 To the extent earned, the awards vest 50% upon the second anniversary of the grant date and 50% one year later.
 The TSR performance schedule is as follows with proration on a straight-line basis between the amounts listed: